-Author/-s of the study course:

-Ms. Phys., docent, Egmonts Treiguts

-Credits (Latvian): ECTS:
+Author/-s of the study course: Ms. Phys., docent, Egmonts Treiguts Credits (Latvian): ECTS: 2 3

-2 3

-Final avaluation forms

 WEB programming 2, Data structures and algorithms

 The aim of the study course is to acquire knowledge about XML technologies and give practical skills in their use.